Istani/pygame_roguelike/doc/dev_log.md

 I've spent a few days trying to figure out how to get the enemies to spread out better, but I'm not really satisfied.
 I should rethink this from scratch when I'm not tired from work.
 Tomorrow I'll start doing some simple visual things again.

+### 04.02.23
+At the moment I'm more interested in other projects.
+Therefore, for the time being, no more development will be done.